-2005 Cohort 2006 Cohort B12 .
-Initial 2005 cohort, total of first-time, full-time degree/certificate-seeking students: B12 .
-Initial 2006 cohort, total of first-time, full-time degree/certificate-seeking students: B13.
-Of the initial 2005 cohort, how many did not persist and did not graduate for the following reasons: death, permanently disability, or service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B13.
-Of the initial 2006 cohort, how many did not persist and did not graduate for the following reasons: death, permanently disability, or service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B14.
-Final 2005 cohort, after adjusting for allowable exclusions (Subtract question B13 from question B12) B14.
-Final 2006 cohort, after adjusting for allowable exclusions (Subtract question B13 from question B12) B15.
+B14.
+Final 2007 cohort, after adjusting for allowable exclusions B14.
+Final 2008 cohort, after adjusting for allowable exclusions (Subtract question B13 from question B12) (Subtract question B13 from question B12) B15.
 Completers of programs of less than two years duration (total): B15.
 Completers of programs of less than two years duration (total): B16.
 Completers of programs of less than two years within 150 percent of normal time: B16.
 Completers of programs of less than two years within 150 percent of normal time: B17.
 Completers of programs of at least two but less than four years (total): B17.
 Completers of programs of at least two but less than four years (total): B18.
 Completers of programs of at least two but less than four-years within 150 percent of normal time: B18.
 Completers of programs of at least two but less than four-years within 150 percent of normal time: B19.
 Total transfers-out (within three years) to other institutions: B19.
 Total transfers-out (within three years) to other institutions: B20.
 Total transfers to two-year institutions: B20.
-Total transfers to two-year institutions: B21.
+Total transfers to two-year institutions:

+B21.
 Total transfers to four-year institutions: B21.
-Total transfers to four-year institutions:
+Total transfers to four-year institutions: I ----